Smoothie: Nutrition

 The nutrition of a smoothie depends on its ingredients and their proportions.
 Many smoothies include large or multiple servings of fruits and vegetables, which are recommended in a healthy diet and intended to be a meal replacement.
 However, fruit juice containing high amounts of sugar can increase caloric intake and promote weight gain.
 Ingredients such as protein powders, sweeteners, or ice cream may be used.
 One study found smoothies to be less satiating, despite providing the same amount of energy as unblended foods.

 Types

 Green smoothie

-A green smoothie typically consists of 40–50% green vegetables (roughly half), usually raw green leafy vegetables, such as spinach, kale, Swiss chard, collard greens, celery, parsley, or broccoli, with the remaining ingredients being mostly or entirely fruit.
+A green smoothie can consist of any combination (including green leafy vegetables) or relative quantity of vegetables from which the resulting product is colored green.
+Commonly, a green smoothie consists of dark green vegetables, such as spinach, kale, Swiss chard, collard greens, watercress, celery, parsley, or broccoli, with the remaining ingredients being fruit, a liquid, a protein source, a healthy fat source.
 Most green leafy vegetables have a bitter flavor when served raw, but this can be ameliorated by choosing certain less-bitter vegetables (e.g. baby spinach) or combining with fruits or other sweet ingredients.